 NB: THIS VOLUNTEERING EXPERIENCE IS NOT FOR EVERYONE SO PLEASE READ OUR PROFILE THOROUGHLY BEFORE YOU SEND US A HOSTING REQUEST.

-WE WELCOME VOLUNTEERS WHO WOULD LIKE TO HELP US WITH NON-COMMERCIAL ACTIVITIES AND PROJECTS ON OUR FARMSTEAD.
-POST COVID-19 LOCKDOWN WE ARE COMING TO TERMS WITH THE LOSSES WE HAVE SUFFERED AS A RESULT OF BEING FORCED TO SHUT DOWN OPERATIONS.
-TIMES ARE GOING TO BE TOUGH THIS YEAR SO WE WELCOME VOLUNTEERS WHO CAN LIVE ON A TIGHT BUDGET, ARE NOT WASTEFUL, HAVE A 'CAN-DO' ATTITUDE, GET ALONG WELL WITH OTHER VOLUNTEERS, ARE GOOD COMMUNICATORS AND HAVE A SENSE OF HUMOUR.
+WE WELCOME VOLUNTEERS WHO WOULD LIKE TO HELP US WITH ACTIVITIES AND PROJECTS ON OUR FARMSTEAD.
+POST COVID-19 LOCKDOWNS FINANCES ARE TIGHT SO WE WELCOME VOLUNTEERS WHO CAN LIVE ON A TIGHT BUDGET, ARE NOT WASTEFUL, HAVE A 'CAN-DO' ATTITUDE, GET ALONG WELL WITH OTHER VOLUNTEERS, ARE GOOD COMMUNICATORS AND HAVE A SENSE OF HUMOUR.

 We look forward to welcoming you to our micro-farm in Paphos.
 Cyprus is a popular holiday destination and Paphos is one of the main tourist resorts.
 Travellers come here to enjoy the weather, the sea, the sun and nature.
 It is also not part of the Schengen zone so travellers come here to get out of the Schengen area until they are allowed to go back again.
 We have rented a small piece of land in an agricultural area so the feel is very rural but we are just 10 - 15 minutes walk from a village and a bus ride away from the airport and the main tourist areas of Paphos.
-Unfortunately the bus does not stop at the farm but it is only about 7 minutes walk to the nearest bus stop.
+The bus stop is very close to the farm and is on the main route that links the tourist areas to the the airport.
 Some beautiful beaches are about 15 - 20 minutes walk from the farm.
 Our sunsets are legendary and there's nothing as beautiful as watching it set over the sea.

-About Us: We are a middle-aged expat couple who live with two rescue dogs (a crazy, young German shepherd cross and a cute little lapdog of unknown parentage which we rescued from the municipal dog pound).
-There is also the neighbour's cat who prefers our place to theirs, and we have two ponies (a rescue and a young gelding which we are in the process of starting).
+About Us: We are a middle-aged expat couple who live with our cute little lapdog of unknown parentage which we rescued from the municipal dog pound.
+There is also the neighbour's cat who prefers our place to theirs, and another stray cat who seems to have moved in lately.
+We have two ponies (a rescue and a young gelding which we are in the process of starting).
 We don't have much free time but when we do, we are interested in community work and learning more about permaculture and working towards more sustainable living.
 We have moved the farm from another village and we are still working on getting the infrastructure established.
-There is no house on the land so we are renovating a rustic informal structure, which was previously used as a social space for a club, and turning it into a home.
+There is no house on the land so we are adapting a rustic informal structure, which was previously used as a social space for a club, and trying to turn it into a home.
 We would like to start working on a permaculture design for the property.
 We have started establishing gardens where we can grow food for our kitchen and we also grow salads and herbs for the kitchen in wicking beds and containers.

 We are vegetarians and love to eat healthy seasonal food and lots of fresh microgreens.
 We are happy to accommodate vegans if they are happy to help with cooking and sometimes preparing an alternative vegan dish for themselves if we have prepared a non-vegan dish as a main course.
-We have to keep everyone happy with the meals and as many of our volunteers are omnivores, we include dairy and eggs in their meals from time to time.
+We have to keep everyone happy with the meals and as many of our volunteers are omnivores, we include dairy and eggs in their meals a lot of the time.

 Help with Eco Projects